Safewoo/safewoo-v2ray-mono/README.md

 - **Flexibility**: Supports multiple protocols and can be easily customized to fit different use cases.
 - **Reliability**: Uses Supervisor to manage and monitor the V2Ray and Nginx processes, ensuring high availability.

-## Installation

-To install SafeWoo V2Ray Mono, clone the repository and build the Docker image:

 ## Usage
 To start using SafeWoo V2Ray Mono, run the following command: